 To add insult to injury, pieces of debris can lodge and penetrate the skin, like shrapnel or splinters.
 This greatly exacerbates the risk of infection and greatly demands prompt treatment.

 If you’re a local motorcyclist whose accident was caused by somebody else’s negligence, you might be entitled to a claim settlement.
-Here at Terry & Kelly, PLLC, our talented Austin motorcycle accident lawyers can help you fight for the compensation you deserve.
+Here at TK Injury Lawyers, our talented Austin motorcycle accident lawyers can help you fight for the compensation you deserve.

 We’ve won damages for dozens of our clients, and we’d be happy to fight for you.
 Contact our firm today, and we’ll have one of our Austin motorcycle accident attorneys in touch for a consultation and case evaluation, free of charge.